elysia090/Lab/docs/StoryD.md

 28.1.2 The UI MUST show the active ref name that will be updated by publish.

 28.2 Publish scope (required)
-28.2.1 v0.0.1 Publish MUST operate on exactly one scene: the currently selected scene in edit route.
+28.2.1 v0.0.1 Publish MUST operate on:
+28.2.1.1 one scene (current scene), OR
+28.2.1.2 the staged set for the active ref (batch publish), producing exactly one commit for the batch.

 28.3 Publish protocol (required, deterministic)
-28.3.1 UI MUST publish by creating a new commit on the active ref.
+28.3.1 UI MUST publish a single scene via POST /repos/{repo_id}/ops/publish-scene.
+28.3.2 UI MUST publish the staged set via POST /repos/{repo_id}/ops/publish-staged.
-28.3.2 UI MUST treat the server as source of truth for canonicalization; UI MAY pre-validate but MUST rely on server rejection for final validity.
+28.3.3 UI MUST treat the server as source of truth for canonicalization; UI MAY pre-validate but MUST rely on server rejection for final validity.
-28.3.3 Required API sequence for publishing one edited scene S in chapter C on ref R:
-28.3.3.1 Fetch current head of R via GET /repos/{repo_id}/refs and select entry ref_name=R (or a dedicated GET if implemented as extension).
-28.3.3.2 Let HEAD be that commit_id; include expected_head_commit_id=HEAD in the ref update step (28.3.3.8).
-28.3.3.3 Fetch commit HEAD via GET /repos/{repo_id}/commits/{HEAD}; obtain TREE_HEAD.
-28.3.3.4 Fetch tree TREE_HEAD via GET /trees/{TREE_HEAD}; obtain entries.
-28.3.3.5 Construct the updated Scene JSON for S:
-	•	set provenance.op=“edit”
-	•	set provenance.parents to include { scene_id: S, commit_id: HEAD } (and MAY retain prior lineage entries; duplicates prohibited)
-	•	apply local draft fields to title/body_md/tags/entities
-	•	preserve scene_id and chapter_id
-28.3.3.6 Store Scene JSON as canonical JSON blob via POST /blobs (Content-Type: application/json; charset=utf-8).
-The server MUST canonicalize per 8.1 before hashing for blob_id.
-28.3.3.7 Create a new tree:
-	•	start from TREE_HEAD entries
-	•	replace exactly the entry path /chapters//scenes/.json with the new blob_id
-	•	do not modify other paths
-	•	POST /trees with the resulting entries list 28.3.3.8 Create a new commit via POST /repos/{repo_id}/commits with:
-	•	tree_id = new tree_id
-	•	parents = [HEAD]
-	•	author = current actor from /auth/me
-	•	message = UI-provided or auto-generated (editable)
-	•	created_at = current unix seconds (UTC) as measured by the server or UI (UI-provided is allowed) 28.3.3.9 Update ref R via POST /repos/{repo_id}/refs:
-	•	ref_name = R
-	•	target_commit_id = new commit_id
-	•	expected_old_commit_id = HEAD
-28.3.4 If step 28.3.3.9 returns 409, UI MUST treat it as publish conflict and enter the conflict flow (28.5).
+28.3.4 UI MUST include expected_head_commit_id for all publish operations.

 28.4 Publish state machine (required)
 28.4.1 States: IDLE -> PRECHECK -> IN_FLIGHT -> SUCCESS | FAILED | CONFLICT
 28.4.2 PRECHECK MUST validate locally when feasible and MUST compute a minimal change summary.
 28.4.3 IN_FLIGHT MUST keep the editor editable; only publish action may be disabled.
-28.4.4 SUCCESS MUST update baseline for the published scene and MUST clear dirty indicator for that scene.
+28.4.4 SUCCESS MUST update baseline for published scenes and MUST clear dirty indicator for those scenes.
-28.4.5 FAILED MUST preserve drafts and allow RETRY with same Idempotency-Key.
+28.4.5 FAILED MUST preserve drafts and staged changes and allow RETRY with same Idempotency-Key.
-28.4.6 CONFLICT (409) MUST enter the conflict flow in 28.5 and MUST preserve drafts.
+28.4.6 CONFLICT (409) MUST enter the conflict flow in 28.5 and MUST preserve drafts and staged.

 28.5 Conflict flow for publish (409)
 28.5.1 Steps:
 28.5.1.1 fetch latest head for the active ref
+28.5.1.2 compute diff head_at_stage -> latest_head for affected scenes
-28.5.1.2 show per-scene changes baseline -> new head (for the selected scene) 28.5.1.3 offer actions:
+28.5.1.3 offer actions:
-A) REAPPLY_DRAFT (attempt publish again on new head)
+A) REBASE_STAGED (reapply staged on latest head)
-B) DISCARD_DRAFT (replace local draft with new head baseline)
+B) TAKE_HEAD (discard staged and drafts for those scenes)
-C) MANUAL_MERGE (editor + preview)
+C) MANUAL_MERGE (editor + preview + structured merge)
 28.5.2 UI MUST require explicit user choice; it MUST NOT auto-resolve conflicts.
 	29. UI Scene Operations UX (Normative)
 29.1 Create scene
 29.1.1 Create action MUST navigate to the created scene in edit route with editor focused.
-29.1.2 v0.0.1 does not define a dedicated create endpoint; compliant UIs MAY implement create by the same low-level publish protocol (28.3) with provenance.op=“create” and parents empty.
+29.1.2 Create MUST set provenance.op=“create” and parents empty.

 29.2 Move and reorder
 29.2.1 Move/reorder MUST be available via context menu and keyboard shortcuts.